CMSgov/beneficiary-fhir-data/README.md

 The high-level purpose and location of each piece of the project is listed below.

 * [apps](apps) - contains the source code for each of the deployed BFD applications
     * [bfd-data-fda](apps/bfd-data-fda) - downloads FDA Drug code names into a resource used during BFD drug code name lookups
     * [bfd-data-npi](apps/bfd-data-npi) - downloads CMS NPI (National Provider Identification) names into a resource used during BFD NPI lookups
     * [bfd-db-migrator](apps/bfd-db-migrator) - application for safely applying schema updates and data migrations to the BFD database
     * [bfd-model](apps/bfd-model) - contains data models used throughout the BFD project
     * [bfd-pipeline](apps/bfd-pipeline) - application for loading claim data from the provider into the BFD database
     * [bfd-server](apps/bfd-server) - application for serving the BFD database data in FHIR format to users via the BFD API
     * [bfd-shared-test-utils](apps/bfd-shared-test-utils) - utilities shared across BFD projects used in testing
     * [bfd-shared-utils](apps/bfd-shared-utils) - utilities shared across BFD projects used in the application code
     * [utils](apps/utils) - non-application scripts used for testing, development, and database management
 * [insights](insights) - contains documentation and resources for maintaining BFD Insights, a platform using AWS Cloudwatch to provide analytics and metrics for BFD applications
 * [ops](ops) - contains the scripts and resources required for packaging and deploying BFD applications
 * [rfcs](docs/rfcs) - holds the archived and active RFC (Request for Comment) documents for BFD

 ## Contributing
-Many useful guides, documentation items, and runbooks can be found on the [BFD Wiki (https://github.com/CMSgov/beneficiary-fhir-data/wiki), hosted in this repo.
+Many useful guides, documentation items, and runbooks can be found on the [BFD Wiki](https://github.com/CMSgov/beneficiary-fhir-data/wiki), hosted in this repo.

 This includes information about [making requests to bfd](https://github.com/CMSgov/beneficiary-fhir-data/wiki/Making-Requests-to-BFD), [synthetic data](https://github.com/CMSgov/beneficiary-fhir-data/wiki/Synthetic-Data-Guide), and more.